etal/cnvkit/doc/plots.rst

     axes.labelsize      : small

-Alternatively, use the `cnvlib.commands` module in Python to create the plots and then modify the plot elements using matplotlib.pyplot.
+Alternatively, use the ``cnvlib`` module in Python (see :doc:`cnvlib`) to create the plots and then modify the plot elements using matplotlib.pyplot.